 Jersey Shore Style thanks Fran from The Strand for her time to chat with us and for her dedication to making the theater a joy to visit.

-If you plan to see a show at The Strand, free parking is available in the nearby municipal lot or treat yourself to car service to drop off and pick up.
+If you plan to see a show at The Strand, free parking is available, or treat yourself to car service to drop off and pick up.

 Support the arts and catch a show soon.
 You’ll also be doing yourself a world of good.

 Until next time, peace!